MaksJS/express-simple-mvc/README.md

         do cb
 ```

 And that's all !
 Looks difficult ?
-Have a look at the source code in /src (only 50 lines !) or run the example.
+Have a look at the source code in /src (only about 20 lines !) or run the example.